pyroteus/pyroteus/docs/source/index.rst

     Adjoint of Burgers equation <demos/burgers1.py>
     Adjoint of Burgers equation on two meshes <demos/burgers2.py>
     Adjoint of Burgers equation with a time-integrated QoI <demos/burgers-time_integrated.py>
+    Object-oriented approach to the adjoint of Burgers equation <demos/burgers-oo.py>